2022–23 East Bengal FC season: Durand Cup

-East Bengal will be participating in the 2022 Durand Cup after being absent in the previous two editions of the tournament.
+East Bengal participated in the 2022 Durand Cup after being absent in the previous two editions of the tournament.
 East Bengal was drawn in group B alongside ATK Mohun Bagan, Mumbai City, Rajasthan United and Indian Navy.
 East Bengal began their campaign on 22 August against Indian Navy at the Salt Lake Stadium.
 In the opening game, East Bengal played out a goalless draw against the Indian Navy and settled for one point.
 East Bengal faced Rajasthan United in the second game of the group on 25 August at the Kishore Bharati Krirangan and once again settled for a goalless draw.
 Goalkeeper Kamaljit Singh saved a penalty in the second half to keep the clean sheet as East Bengal managed two points from as many games in the group.
 East Bengal faced ATK Mohun Bagan in their third game of the group on 28 August at the Salt Lake Stadium and suffered a 0–1 defeat courtesy of an own goal from Sumeet Passi in the dying minutes of the first half.
 After ATK Mohun Bagan won their fixture against Indian Navy on 31 August, East Bengal were officially eliminated from the tournament with a game to play.
 In the final game of the group stage, East Bengal ended their campaign with their first victory of the season, as they defeated Mumbai City 4–3 at the Kishore Bharati Krirangan on 3 September.
 Sumeet Passi and Cleiton Silva scored a brace each for East Bengal while Lallianzuala Chhangte got a brace and Greg Stewart scored the other for Mumbai in a seven-goal thriller win for East Bengal.